-If you've ever wondered how online reviews affect your brand's SEO, look no further - here we explore the importance of reviews to SEO
+If you've ever wondered how online reviews affect your brand SEO, look no further - here we explore the importance of online reviews and SEO

 According to the almighty SEO deities, Moz, search engines understand and rank your website using several different factors.
 Although we won’t bore you with all the details, it’s important to note that 10.3% of Google ranking decisions are based on review signals (i.e. online customer reviews).

 Whilst this may not seem much to write home about, when you consider that social signals make up only 6.3%, and behavioural/mobile signals make up a surprisingly small 6.1%, we can start to understand the importance of reviews in relation to SEO.

 Now, we can’t really talk about the importance of online reviews without mentioning the benefits of local SEO to Google ratings.